The high-pressure / high-temperature Jade field is located in block 30 / 2c of the UK North Sea, 17.7km north of the Judy project.

 The field was discovered in 1996 and confirmed by an appraisal well in early 1997.

 Jade tested at a combined rate of 91 million cubic feet of gas per day and 9,700 barrels (bbl) of condensate per day.

 The production plateau rate is approximately 188 million cubic feet of gas per day and 16,000 barrels per day (bpd).

 ConocoPhillips is the operator of Jade and holds a 32.5% interest, while the project’s co-venturers are BG (35%), Texaco (19.93%), Agip (7%) and OMV (5.57%).

-Jade produces a light paraffinic condensate.
-It has a 3.0% CO2 content and 25ppm of H2S.
+Jade produces a light paraffinic condensate, which has a 3.0% CO2 content and 25 parts per million (ppm) of H2S.

 Amec carried out the detailed design as an extension of the conceptual design.
 The Jade platform has a design life of 20 years.

 The jacket has a four-leg vertical-sided twisted-base design.
 It was built by Kvaerner at Methil, Scotland.
 The tower structure measures 28m x 28m.

 Approximately 30m from the base, there is a 45° turn afforded by a Y-joint, enabling the tower to sit in a base of 38.6m².

 The jacket was installed in a tandem lift by the crane barge S 7000 and then positioned over the subsea well-spacer frame.